linera-io/linera-protocol/CLI.md

 * `unsubscribe` — Unsubscribes from a system channel
 * `open-multi-owner-chain` — Open (i.e. activate) a new multi-owner chain deriving the UID from an existing one
 * `close-chain` — Close (i.e. deactivate) an existing chain
-* `query-balance` — Read the balance of the chain from the local state of the client
+* `query-balance` — Simulate the execution of pending messages in the local inbox, then read the balance of the chain from the local state of the client
-* `sync-balance` — Synchronize the local state of the chain (including a conservative estimation of the available balance) with a quorum validators
+* `sync-balance` — Synchronize the local state of the chain with a quorum validators, then query the local balance
 * `query-validators` — Show the current set of validators for a chain
 * `set-validator` — Add or modify a validator (admin only)
 * `remove-validator` — Remove a validator (admin only)